Policies for Graduate Assistantships

 A Graduate Assistant is on an academic appointment not involving academic tenure.
-The appointment may be full-time (20 hours per week) or half-time (10 hours per week).
+The appointment may be for a regular (20 hours per week) or half (10 hours per week) assistantship.

-GAs holding regular 20-hour appointments are considered full-time students by the University if they are registered for at least 24 units in a semester term or 18 units in a 12-week term program.
+GAs holding regular 20-hour assistantships must be full-time students.
+They are full-time students if they are registered for at least 24 units in a semester term or 18 units in a 12-week term program.

-GAs who hold half-time (10 hour) assistantships are considered full-time students if they are registered for 36 units in a semester term or 27 in a 12-week term program.
+GAs holding half (10-hour) assistantships must be full-time students.
+They are full-time students if they are registered for 36 units in a semester term or 27 units in a 12-week term program.

 Audited courses do not generate units and cannot be used in calculating registration status.
 Individual departments or graduate programs may have higher registration requirements for their GAs.

 For more information about unit requirements, please view the Registration Policies.